ely-saucelabs/instautomation/README.md

 ### Local Setup

 1. Fork this repository
+1. In the menu on top, click on "Actions" (third from the left): You will see a message and need to click on the green button "I understand my workflows, go ahead and enable them"
 1. Clone that repository from your own account: `https://github.com/[your-username]/instautomation.git`
 1. Open the terminal/command line, then type `cd instautomation`
 1. Check whether you have all your dependencies installed: